 But as they say, we learn from our mistakes, and I have all but sworn off physical scrubs since.
-Gentle, chemical exfoliants became my go-to, so naturally, I went out and bought a bottle of the Dermalogica Daily Microfoliant, based on its cult-status and praise among beauty folk.
-For those who haven't tried it, it's a fine powder exfoliator that activates to form a paste upon application with water.
+Gentle, chemical exfoliants became my go-to, so naturally, I went out and bought a bottle of the Dermalogica Daily Microfoliant ($59), based on its cult-status and praise among beauty folk.
+For those who haven't tried it, it's a fine powder exfoliant that activates to form a paste upon combination with water.

 Keep scrolling for the full explanation.

 In short, the Microfoliant is not so much a physical scrub, but rather designed to slough off dead skin cells thanks to the addition of papain (the enzyme found in papaya), and salicylic acid (or beta hydroxy acid).
 Both of these ingredients chemically loosen and dissolve the top layer of skin to reveal the shiny, new stuff underneath.
 Sounds great, so what's the issue?